VivekAshar/256188_EmbeddedSystems/README.md

 Taking the analog output from an analog temperature sensor and performing ADC to store the 10-bit binary level in ADCH-ADCL registers when the push-button and the switch, are both on.

-## Activity 2
+## Activity 3

-Generating a PWM wave based on the output(analog-ADC-digital) of the temperature sensor.
+Generating a PWM wave based on the output(analog-ADC-digital) of the temperature sensor and feding it to the heater(CRO).

 ### Simulation on SIMULIDE